ifenilpatel/Linux-Server-Setup/Settingup_SSL_TLS.md

-# Setting Up SSL/TLS with Certbot for Nginx
+# Setting Up SSL/TLS with Certbot

 This guide will help you set up SSL/TLS for your Nginx server using Certbot.
 Follow the steps below to install Certbot, obtain an SSL/TLS certificate, and configure automatic renewal.